 The catlings however seem to like the final striped quilt top that I had finished just after a short lunch break.

 As I had suspected that one of my issues with this first trial was the jelly roll itself, I decided to give it another try.
 And as I trust my cat boy’s taste, I let Loki choose his favorite fabric roll for doing this.

-Not only a much nicer selection of prints, but also of colors!
-My husband would most probably say something like ‘how typical’… He knows very well that I like everything mint green, turquoise or petrol colored.
-Hence the color of the me + my craftroom logo. 🙂
+Not only a much nicer selection of prints but also of colors!
+My husband would most probably say something like ‘How typical’… He knows very well that I like everything mint green, turquoise or petrol colored.
+Hence the color of me + my craft room logo. 🙂